chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Navigate to the project list page once more.
 Select `Update Projects`.
 Upon completion of the update, you should be able to filter by `project-devops` across Automate's dashboards and see only the ingested data that you expect.

+#### Deleting Projects

+To delete a project, navigate to the Projects list under the **Settings** tab.
+Find the project you wish to delete in the list, click the menu on the right side of the column, and click `Delete Project`.

+When a project is deleted, it is removed from any resource assigned to the project.
+For ingested resources, it could take several hours for the project to be removed from every resource.
+If the project delete was the only project assigned to a resource, they become unassigned.

 #### Project Policies

 When you create a project, Chef Automate automatically creates three supplemental policies.